 How to Discover Portuguese Songs on Your Own

 Make use of Brazilian and Portuguese lyric sites

 Lyric websites can be a great gateway to new songs.
 Most lyrics will have an accompanying YouTube music video you can listen to, and others might offer playlists.

 Peruse the regional music charts

-If you’re confident enough to tackle the content, look through the local music channels.
+Watch local music channels if you’re confident enough to tackle the content.
 MTV Portugal and Brazil’s Multishow are the primary ones to browse.

 Think outside the jukebox

 Have you thought about how your study resources might introduce you to local music?